 Exhibition Design, Blog, User Research, Information Graphics, Illustration

-theFearbox is an independent project developed and expanded during my senior year at Carnegie Mellon University.
+theFearbox is an independent project created during my senior year at Carnegie Mellon University.

-The wooden box traveled to different public locations around the Pittsburgh area.
-Instructions displayed with the project prompted viewers to face their fears by writing them down, throwing them in the box and releasing the fear through this act.
+It consisted of a wooden box for collecting fears.
+The box traveled to different public locations around Pittsburgh.
+Instructions displayed with the project prompted viewers to face their fears by writing them down, facing the fear, and throwing them away in the box.
 Paper and pens were set up for this purpose.
 Between five Pittsburgh locations and an online blog over 500 responses were collected.
-The fears were categorized and analyzed to understand change based on location.
-In addition, academic research into how disciplines such as history, sociology, psychology, philosophy and biology discuss fear was included.
+The fears were categorized and analyzed to understand to fears changed based on location.
+In addition, academic research was conducted into how disciplines such as history, sociology, psychology, philosophy, and biology discuss fear.

 A funny thing happens when you ask a person to calmly consider their fears.
-Instead of engaging our primal instincts, we think rationally and fully consider our fears – for the first time for many.
-In this moment, we're able to question why that fear, why it drives us, and how we can choose to control the fear, or let the fear control us.
+Instead of engaging our primal instincts, we use our rational brain and are able to consider our fears without primal reactions that cloud our judgement.
+In this moment, we're able to question why we have that fear, why it drives us, and how we can choose to control the fear, or let the fear control us.

 Carnegie Library of Pittsburgh